extralsc/woocommerce-simpleCheckout/readme.txt

 If your theme is not on the list it **does not mean it won't work**.
 Only that we have not tested it yet.

-Try Fluid Checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.
+Try simple checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/simple-checkout/) and we'll fix it asap.

 == Compatible with popular plugins ==